The 10 best running shoes for ball of foot pain as chosen by our keen runners expert podiatry team.

 Ok, we are really reluctant to include metatarsalgia information here.
 The reason being, metatarsalgia is not a diagnosis we use anymore.

-In the old days when podiatrists were armed with rusty bone saws and a butcher’s apron sure, you could easily find your local pod diagnosing metatarsalgia as the cause of your forefoot pain.
+In the old days when podiatrists were armed with rusty bone saws and a butcher’s apron, you could easily find your local pod diagnosing metatarsalgia as the cause of your forefoot pain.

 These days we’re able to be much more precise and get a diagnosis that relates exactly to your pathology.